farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 - `cd hub-monorepo` to enter the directory
 - `yarn install` to install dependencies
 - `yarn build` to build Hubble and its dependencies
-- `yarn test` to ensure that the test suite runs correctly
+- `yarn test` to ensure that the test suite runs correctly.
+If integration tests fail, run `docker compose up redis postgres` and retry.

 #### Running Hubble
 To run the Hubble commands, go to the Hubble app (`cd apps/hubble`) and run the `yarn` commands.